NBISweden/workshop-reproducible-research/docs/rmarkdown.md

     these software (if you haven't done so already) when doing this tutorial.

 This tutorial depends on files from the course GitHub repo.
-Take a look at the [intro](tutorial_intro.md) for instructions on how to set it up if you haven't done so already.
+Take a look at the [introduction](tutorial_intro.md) for instructions on how to set it up if you haven't done so already.
 Then open up RStudio and set your working directory to `workshop-reproducible-research/rmarkdown`.

 ## The basics

 * Start RStudio
-* Select: File > New File > R Markdown
+* Select: File --> New File --> R Markdown
-* You might get prompted to install a few required packages.
-Do that in such case!
+* You might get prompted to install a few required packages - do so!
-* In the window that opens, select: Document and HTML (should be default), and click *Ok*.
-* This will open a template R Markdown document for you
+* In the window that opens, select: *Document and HTML* (should be default), and click *Ok*.
+This will open a template R Markdown document for you

 On the top is a so called YAML header: